babasileye/natural_language_processing/README.md

-# Natural Language Processing
+# Natural Language Processing Toolbox
 This repository is under developement.
 It contains machine learning tools for natural language processing.
-It contains material I use for my Natural Language Processing class for the master Big Data and IA at Université Virtuelle du Sénégal (UVS).
+It contains material I use for my natural language processing class for the master Big Data and IA at Université Virtuelle du Sénégal (UVS).
-This repository contain the following folders:
+The repository's content is the following:

 * *scrapping*: contains tools to extract text from pdf file, xml file, and a web url
 * *spell_checking*: contains basic spell checker implementation
-* *text_preprocessing*: contains tools to preprocess text corpus with nltk and tensor flow
+* *text_preprocessing*: contains tools to preprocess text corpus with nltk and tensorflow